Welcome

 MBE Syllabus

-• Analyze the effect of recording statutes on title.
+• Recording: purposes, mechanics, and the effect of notice, race-notice, and race statutes on priority.

 Test Your Knowledge